yuchdev/Articles/articles/personal/sol-invictus-02.md

 "Like a business secretary?"

 "Why secretary.
 You know English fluently, you can work anywhere abroad.
 You love Asia.
 Take India, for example.
-There will be opportunities soon.
+There will be business opportunities soon.
 English is spoken in a lot of places."

 "I like to do things with my hands," I said.
 "Well, or the body.
 Not in that sense, of course.
 And I would like to keep my head to myself."